Paulina Mountains: Hiking Trails

 The Paulina Mountains contains 50,000 acres of lakes, lava flows, geological features, and incredible cinder cones to explore.

 Paulina Peak offers sweeping views of the Newberry Caldera, the south and west flanks of the Newberry Volcano, the nearby Cascades, and the Fort Rock Basin.
 Paulina Peak can be accessed via a scenic road or a 6.1-mile out and back trail.

 The Newberry Caldera is where most visitors go to experience scenic hiking trails and is the largest developed area in within the national monument.
 Paulina and East Lake offer ample opportunities for boating, kayaking, or fishing.
 There are also twelve different trails that range from .25 miles to 21 miles long.
 Several of these trails offer informative, interpretive signs, picnic areas, and even hot springs for tourists to enjoy.
 In the winter, this region becomes a popular destination for snow activities such as skiing, snowmobiling, and snowshoeing.

 The Crater Rim Trail circumnavigates the Newberry Volcano Rim and allows hikers to hike along the rim and drop down to get up close to the lake.
 In addition, there are a few trails that lead from the Crater Rim Trail to both Paulina Peak and North Paulina Peak.

 The Lava River Cave is an interesting, less tiresome adventure that allows visitors to explore a mile-long lava tube.
 The trek takes around 1.5 hours to complete and descends to flat boardwalks and stairways leading through the features of the tube.

 Major Cities and Resorts

 East Lake Resort

 Known as the “Unique Oregon Experience,” East Lake Resort is a full-service resort that sits 45 miles from southeast Bend on the scenic shores of East Lake.
 This near the East Lake, which sits at 6,400 feet in elevation, and is known as one of the best fisheries in Oregon, watercraft, like fishing boats and pontoons, are available for rent at the resort.
 The resort is known for its remoteness and sits at the heart of the Newberry National Volcanic Monument.
 There are several classic cabins, tent sites, and RV sites available for rent, as well as a pub-style grill and on-site general store.

-Sunriver Resort

-The Sunriver Resort sits in the foothills of the Cascade Mountains.
-It is just minutes from the Newberry National Volcanic Monument and contains hundreds of vacation rentals to choose from.
-Sunriver receives more than 300 days of sunshine and offers an endless amount of outdoor recreational activities.
-There are many hiking trails nearby, a modern observatory, rafting trips to cruise down the nearby Deschutes River, and in the winter, plenty of snow activities available at nearby Mount Bachelor.